BrainDynamicsUSYD/Distributed_and_dynamical_communication/README.md

 # Distributed and dynamical communication

-Code for the paper "Distributed and dynamical communication: A mechanism for flexible cortico-cortical interactions and its functional roles in visual attention"
+Code for the paper "Distributed and dynamical communication: A mechanism for flexible cortico-cortical interactions and its functional roles in visual attention", Ni, S., Harris, B. & Gong, P., Commun Biol 7, 550 (2024)

 ## Structure